A Direct Approach for Handling Contextual Bandits with Latent State Dynamics: Settings, Notation, and Regret Definitions

 The action $a_t$ picked in the model~\eqref{eq:nelson-model-gener} is $\cFobsp_t$--measurable.
 Also, the assumptions on the noise entail, by the tower rule, that for all $a \in \cA$,

 Because of the specific form of the reward model~\eqref{eq:nelson-model-gener}, these equalities translate into:

-The vectors $\bigl( \bphi(a, \bx_t) \bb_t(h) \bigr)_{h \in [H]}$ act as contexts in linear contextual bandits. \citet{nelson2022ContextLatent} only provide an analysis when these contexts are known (because the HMM parameters are assumed to be known) but with the techniques introduced in this article, these contexts may be be estimated (see~\Cref{sec:beliefs-estim-intro}) and the reduction to linear bandits can be saved.
+The vectors $\bigl( \bphi(a, \bx_t) \bb_t(h) \bigr)_{h \in [H]}$ act as contexts in linear contextual bandits. \citet{nelson2022ContextLatent} only provide an analysis when these contexts are known (because the HMM parameters are assumed to be known in their theoretical analysis) but with the techniques introduced in this article, these contexts may be estimated and the reduction to linear bandits can be saved.

 See Appendix~\ref{appendix:simplified-analysis} for details and a regret analysis taking care of estimation errors: under \Cref{ass:SGnoise}, we obtain a high probability regret bound of $\tO(T^{3/4})$, where the extra $\tO(T^{1/4})$ term is due to belief estimation (recovering $\tO(T^{1/2})$ if the belief were known).